HakanKaragoz/digital-coin-save-system/README.md

 # Digital coin save system

-The code I wrote to keep a record of the coins I buy and sell.
+The code keep records of the coins bought and sold.